 Where did this idea that God requires payment come from?
 It came from a theologian named Augustine.
 (Luther was an Augustinian monk, and Calvin rejected the theology of all the Church Father’s in favour of Augustine.
 See here.)

-It’s time we scrap Augustine’s theology and start again (see David Bentley Hart’s book That All Shall Be Saved ).
+It’s time we scrap Augustine’s theology and start again (see the following interview with David Bentley Hart about Augustine and Gregory of Nyssa.
+See also Hart’s book That All Shall Be Saved ).
 When ever a person begins to trust God, he welcomes them (See Ezekiel 18, See also).

 God is kind to the unrepentant as well as the repentant.
 He is always kind, and he is always just.

 "His nature is always to forgive, and just because he forgives, he punishes."
 (George MacDonald, Unspoken Sermons )